 Here are a few popular models, along with their price ranges according to Kelley Blue Book in Dallas:

 - 2020 Chevrolet Bolt EV: $25,044 to $27,234

 - 2020 Hyundai Kona EV: $26,892 to $30,169

 - 2019 Tesla Model 3: $36,803 to $41,516

 - 2019 BMW i3: $28,469 to $31,763

 Used EV tax credits are available

-Thanks to the Inflation Reduction Act of 2022, some of the federal tax credits and rebates that make electric cars an appealing option may also be available for a used EV.
-This piece of legislation allows up to $4,000 in rebate incentives for some used EV purchases, depending on the model (it will need to have been assembled in North America) , your income, and the price of the car.
+Some of the federal tax credits and rebates that make electric cars an appealing option for drivers may also be available for used electric cars too.
+If you’re in the market for a used EV, you could be eligible for up to $4,000 in rebate incentives for some used EV purchases with a used clean vehicle credit.
+Your eligibility (and how much you could be eligible for) depends on certain factors—including the car model (it will need to have been assembled in North America), your income, and the price of the car.

 But, you might face some battery degradation

 It’s not just likely that an EV’s battery will degrade with time, it’s almost expected.
 Why?
 That’s just how batteries work.
 The typical temperature that the EV has been exposed to is a big factor; environments that are typically very hot or very cold can have an effect on the battery’s life.